AM1CODES/AM1CODES/README.md

 ### Hi there 👋
 I am a 2nd year Engineering student studying at Vellore Institute of Technology, Bhopal.
 I am mostly into Data Science and other Data related fields.
-I also do web development and front-end is my field of interest.
+A Machine Learning Practitioner who also loves design.

 - 🌱 I’m currently learning: Stuff related to Deep Learning and trying to get better in DSA.
 Figuring  out C++ and STL too.
 - 📫 How to reach me: aayush.mishra2019@vitbhopal.ac.in / aayush.mishra@gmail.com